 Smart farming combines traditional agricultural practices with information and communication technologies (ICT) to enhance farm produce and quality.

-The usage of new technology in agriculture can help farmers reduce labour and cut down on costs while improving crop yield and production at the same time.
+The usage of new technology in agriculture can help farmers reduce labor and cut down on costs while improving crop yield and production at the same time.

 ICT includes a wide range of components under digital and computer technologies to facilitate all these agricultural benefits.
 These include robotics, sensors and actuators, drones, GPS, etc. The latest addition to this list is a 5G network.